 The hardest part about stashbusting is getting rid of those favorite fabrics.
 One way to remember them and save them is to make a Swatch Bunting Tutorial and use up those small pieces of fabric from your stash.

 Today I’d like to welcome an old friend Michael Ann from Michael Ann Made.
-(We were in college together in the same major and for awhile were even working at the same place!)
 She has an adorable little baby boy who is the cutest model for her free knitting big pom baby beanie.
 She takes amazing photos and is super crafty!
 Check out her great rain drop scarf tutorial.

 I am a terribly visual person, to the point where if I don’t see something, I forget it’s even there.
 That’s where I came up with the idea for this stash busting swatch bunting.